Ma Teng: Life

+However, when Geng Bi was killed in battle by the rebel army, Ma Teng switched sides and joined Han Sui.
+The rebellion was eventually suppressed by the Han general Huangfu Song but Ma Teng escaped along with the rebels.
+In the end, the central government granted military titles to some of the rebel leaders in order to appease them.

+During the Chuping era (初平; 190–193) of the reign of Emperor Xian of Han, he was appointed as General Who Subdues the East (征東將軍).
+He remarked that the western regions were short of food and wrote a memorial to the court, asking for further provisions.
+He also moved his troops eastwards.
+However, the local General Wang Cheng and his subordinates feared he would harm them.
+Therefore, they attacked his camp.
+Ma Teng was surprised and not ready for the sudden betrayal; he was defeated and fled westward.

-When Li Jue and Guo Si seized power over Chang'an after Dong Zhuo's assassination, Ma Teng and Han Sui at first pledged allegiance to them, and were appointed as General who Attacks the West (征西将軍) and General who Guards the West (鎮西将軍) respectively.
+When Li Jue and Guo Si seized power over Chang'an after Dong Zhuo's assassination in May 192, Ma Teng and Han Sui at first pledged allegiance to them, and were appointed as General who Attacks the West (征西将軍) and General who Guards the West (鎮西将軍) respectively.
 However, the relationship between the two sides quickly soured, and Ma Teng and Han Sui led their armies in an attempt to seize Chang'an.
 They allied themselves with the warlord Liu Yan, but suffered defeats from the hands of Li Jue's forces led by Guo Si, Fan Chou and Li Li.
 Not only was the loss of 10,000 soldiers a heavy blow to the morale of the allied forces, they also faced a supply shortage at the time, so the eloquent Han Sui asked Fan Chou for a private talk, during which Han Sui successfully persuaded Fan Chou to abort the pursuit because they shared the same hometown.
 The allied forces then retreated back to Liang Province safely.